Donald Trump Lashes Out At Adam Schiff Again In Early Morning Tweet Storm

 That announcement appears to have spurred on Trump’s Thursday and Friday rants aimed at Schiff, as the president is clearly fuming about the newest recruits to work against him.

-The president suggested on Thursday that Schiff was “raiding the White House staff” for his investigation, although there has been no confirmation about exactly who from the National Security Council has joined the probe, so there is no way to know whether or not they served under Trump’s administration.
+The president suggested on Thursday that Schiff was “raiding the White House staff” for his investigation, although there has been no confirmation about exactly who from the National Security Council has joined the probe.